-Instruction Duration of SEE SEE CIE Credits 2 L Hours per week 2 Hours 50 Marks 0 Marks 0
+Instruction 2 L Hours per week

+Duration of SEE 2 Hours

+SEE 50 Marks

+CIE 0 Marks

+Credits 0

 Course Objectives: To enable the student

 - 1. Identify environmental problems arising due to over utilization of natural resources and understand the importance of use of renewable energy sources - 2.
 Become aware about the importance of eco system and interlinking of food chain. - 3.
 Identify the importance of biodiversity in maintaining ecological balance. - 4.
 Learn about various attributes of pollution management and waste management practices. - 5.
 Contribute for capacity building of nation for arresting and/or managing environmental disasters.